 • Coastal estuary, salt marsh, riparian

 • Location: From Seaward Ave., turn south onto Harbor Blvd.
 Park on the street just before the Santa Clara Bridge.
 Follow trail to river bottom.
-If flooded, cross bridge to McGrath and park in the campground or access estuary from Spinnaker Dr. and walk across sand.
+If flooded, cross bridge to McGrath and park in the campground or park at Surfer’s Knoll off Spinnaker Dr. and walk bown the beach.

 • Highlights: terns, plovers (Least Tern, Snowy Plover nest), Peregrine Falcon (winter).